-Vanessa Brantley Newton is a self-taught artist and has attended both FIT and SVA of New York, where she studied fashion and children’s illustration.
-Vanessa is the illustrator of Ruby’s New Home, A Team Stays Together!, and Justin and the Bully—all by Tony and Lauren Dungy—as well as Presenting…Tallulah by Tori Spelling.
+Vanessa Brantley-Newton is a self-taught artist and has attended both FIT and SVA of New York, where she studied fashion and children’s illustration.
+Vanessa is the illustrator of A Night Out with Mama by Quvenzhané Wallis, The Youngest Marcher by Cynthia Levinson, Presenting…Tallulah by Tori Spelling, and Early Sunday Morning by Denene Millner, among others.
 She hopes that when people look at her work, it will make them feel happy in some way, or even reclaim a bit of their childhood.

 More books from this illustrator: Vanessa Brantley-Newton

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.